To help make your visit as safe and enjoyable as possible, please read the following information before visiting.

 We ask that you do not use your own supplies of hand sanitiser in the State Rooms due to the danger of droplets landing on our historic floorboards, carpets and other furnishings.
 Once again if there is any difficulty please speak to a volunteer and they will assist you.

-To ensure social distancing, visitors will be booked in at 15 minute intervals.
-Should separate ‘visitor groups’ come close to each other due to a desire to spend more time in particular rooms, we ask that you maintain a 2 metre distance from each other.
+Social distancing is still recommended when possible.
+To help this happen visitors will be booked in at 15 minute intervals when possible.
+Should separate ‘visitor groups’ come close to each other due to a desire to spend more time in particular rooms, we ask that you try to maintain a reasonable distance from each other.
 Again volunteers will be on hand to advise and assist visitors as necessary.

 If you or anyone you live with is not feeling well, please postpone your visit and come and see us another time.